pelletier/go-toml/PULL_REQUEST_TEMPLATE.md

 Explanation of what this pull request does.

-More detailled description of the decisions being made and the reasons why (if the patch is non-trivial).
+More detailed description of the decisions being made and the reasons why (if the patch is non-trivial).